 34 Industrial Revolution inventions that changed the world forever

-- Broadly falling between 1750 and 1914, the Industrial Revolution forever changed millions of human lives.
+- Broadly falling between 1750 and 1914, the Industrial Revolution forever changed humanity.

 - The period is marked by enormous technological and socioeconomic changes that shaped the modern world.

 - But, of all the millions of inventions from the period, which were the most important?

 From the spinning jenny to the steam engine, industrial revolution inventions had a profound impact on society and set the stage for many of the technologies we take for granted today.